marklogic/marklogic-ai-examples/README.md

 see [this guide on splitting documents](splitting-langchain-java/README.md) for more information on how to split your documents and why you may wish to do so.

+## Embedding examples

+To utilize the vector queries shown in the RAG Examples listed above, embeddings - vector representations of text - should be added to your documents in MarkLogic.
+See [this guide on adding embeddings](embedding-langchain-java/README.md) for more information.